google-deepmind/levintreesearch_cm/README.md

 `levintreesearch_cm` requires Racket version *8.9.0.4* or later (Apache 2.0/MIT), and depends on a few libraries that are licensed with Apache-2.0/MIT.
-These dependencies are semi-automatically when following the installation instructions.
+These dependencies are installed semi-automatically when following the installation instructions.

 ## Datasets